AESTHET1C/EWMC-Firmware/Documentation/EWMC Firmware Documentation.md

 + Arcade button
 + Speaker

 All low-power connections are in non-polarized vertical pairs.
 Attaching connectors horizontally may cause damage to the EWMC board or the coal mine module.
 The two endstops for each motor are interchangeable; they will be automatically detected during calibration.
-If a connector will not plug in fully, check that it is not crooked.

 #Error Codes